 - You speed up the process of indexing your website by search engines.

-- You increase the chances of more of your pages showing up in search results for these search engines.
+- You increase the chances of more of your pages showing up in search results through these search engines.

 - You learn more about your website’s weaknesses and how to improve it.